Festive Christmas Home Tour for the Holidays

 - Last year, my most favorite DIY ornament wreath brightened our front door.
 This year, I decided to bring more color and light into the entry by hanging it on the mirror.

-- A white snowflake runner that was on the dining room table last year is drapped across teh commode.
+- A white snowflake runner that was on the dining room table last year is drapped across the commode.

-- The new items I used as Christmas decorations were silver containers: 2 ice buckets, a champagne bucket, a mercury glass vase, and a wine carafe.
+- The new items I used as Christmas decorations were silver containers that we already had: 2 ice buckets, a champagne bucket, a mercury glass vase, and a wine carafe.

-- 3 faux Christmas trees and several picks of greenery made to look like trees provide the Christmas tree look I wanted.
+- Three faux Christmas trees and several picks of greenery made to look like trees provide the Christmas tree look I wanted.
 All the trees have lights, of course.